dkorunic/findlargedir-go/README.md

 If you are trying to run it on EMC Isilon OneFS >= 7.1 and < 8.0 (based on FreeBSD 7.4), make sure to add **isilon mode** with `-7` parameter otherwise program will detect invalid st_size and skip all filesystems.
 OneFS 8.0+ releases don't require use of `-7` parameter.
 This will work only on 386 and amd64 platforms.

 If you have really ancient FreeBSD system (<8.3) or a derivative such as EMC Isilon OneFS (<7.2) and program fails to create temporary files, try using **cloexec mode** with `-x` parameter.
 This will work only on 386 and amd64 platforms.

+If you want to avoid descending into mounted filesystems (as in find -xdev option), use **onefilesystem mode** with `-o` parameter.
+This will not work on Windows however.

 Typical use case to find possible offenders on several filesystems: